Fast and Simple Sorting Using Partial Information: Preliminaries

 The working-set bound is related to a similar bound for binary search trees, one possessed by splay trees~\cite{splay-trees}, but it is not the same.
 There are several alternative definitions of the working-set bound for heaps, of which the one we have given here is the weakest. \ifheapspublished The relation between these definitions is analyzed in \cite{Haeupler2024}. \fi \citet{iacono-pairing-heaps} considered a stronger bound, which he called just the working-set bound but we shall call the \emph{intermediate working-set bound}.
 The \emph{intermediate working-set size} $w'(x)$ of an item $x$ is the maximum number of items in its working set that are in the heap at the same time, with the maximum taken over all times from the insertion of $x$ to just before the deletion of $x$.
 The heap has the \emph{intermediate working-set bound} if each insertion takes $\OO(1)$ time and each delete-min of an item $x$ takes $\OO(1+\log w'(x))$ time.
 These bounds can be amortized.
 Iacono proved that a pairing heap~\cite{pairing-heaps}, a simple form of self-adjusting heap, has the intermediate working-set bound, provided that the heap ends empty.
 By Iacono's result, a pairing heap has the efficiency we need for DAG sorting. \ifheapspublished In general, a heap that has the working-set bound also has the intermediate working-set bound~\cite{Haeupler2024}.
 A splay tree used as a heap in an appropriate way also has the intermediate working-set bound, again provided that the heap ends empty~\cite{Haeupler2024}.
 These data structures support find-min in $\OO(1)$ worst-case time and no comparisons. \fi

 To solve the top-$k$ DAG sorting problem, we need a bound better than the working-set bound.
 This is the \emph{strict working-set bound}, which is defined in the same way as the working-set bound except that only items that are eventually deleted from the heap are members of a working set: Items inserted into the heap but never deleted do not count.
 The strict bound differs from the non-strict bound only if some items are inserted but never deleted; that is, the heap ends non-empty.
-In \cref{S:double-pairing-heaps}, we develop and analyze the \emph{double pairing heap}, a new form of pairing heap in which delete-mins do two pairing passes rather than just one, and we prove that these heaps have the strict intermediate working-set bound, which is defined analogously to the intermedite working-set bound but only counting items that are eventually deleted.
-A double pairing heap has the efficiency we need for top-$k$ DAG sorting. \ifheapspublished More generally, \citet{Haeupler2024} prove that any heap that has the working-set bound for some sequence of heap operations in fact has the strict working-set bound for the same sequence (with a bigger constant factor).This includes both double pairing heaps and the heap developed by \citet{dijkstra-universal-optimality}.\fi
+In \cref{S:double-pairing-heaps}, we develop and analyze the \emph{double pairing heap}, a new form of pairing heap in which delete-mins do two pairing passes rather than just one, and we prove that these heaps have the strict intermediate working-set bound, which is defined analogously to the intermediate working-set bound but only counting items that are eventually deleted.
+A double pairing heap has the efficiency we need for top-$k$ DAG sorting.
+This is the only heap implementation we know has the strict working-set bound.
+In particular, we do not know whether this bound holds for standard pairing heaps.
+We leave this question as an open problem. \ifheapspublished More generally, \citet{Haeupler2024} prove that any heap that has the working-set bound for some sequence of heap operations in fact has the strict working-set bound for the same sequence (with a bigger constant factor).This includes both double pairing heaps and the heap developed by \citet{dijkstra-universal-optimality}.\fi